mholling/nswtopo/README.markdown

         000000000
         000000000

-Finally, specify any layers which you would like to be lifted slightly with a 'glow' effect.
+Specify any layers which you would like to be lifted slightly with a 'glow' effect.
 This is simply a slight glow behind the label text to enhance its contrast against the map beneath.
 (By default, glow is applied to labels, UTM eastings and UTM northings.)
 The default glow effect should be sufficient in most cases.

     glow:
       labels: true      # specify 'true' to apply the default glow (white, 80% strength, 0.2mm thick) ...